GoogleCloudPlatform/podcast/README.md

   - `make deploy` - This will not make the version default.
 Useful if you just want to test/share a version live.
   - `make deploy-default` - This will replace the default version (but the old version is kept, in case)

-### go: adding Google Analytics to Google Cloud Storage
+### ga_handler: adding Google Analytics to Google Cloud Storage

 This directory contains an [App Engine](https://cloud.google.com/appengine) service that provides a way to access the `mp3` files stored in [Google Cloud Storage](https://cloud.google.com/storage) while logging those accesses with [Google Analytics](https://analytics.google.com).

-Make targets that can be run within the `go` directory which is for dynamic modules, such as the module that tracks episode downloads.
+Make targets that can be run within the `ga_handler` directory which is for dynamic modules, such as the module that tracks episode downloads.

-- Run full code lint, vet and goimports over everything: `make code-check`
+- Run full code lint and tests: `nox`
-- Start Local Episode Redirect Module: `make serve-eps`
+- Start Local Episode Redirect Module: `python main.py`
-- Deploy Episode Redirect Module: `make deploy-eps`
+- Deploy Episode Redirect Module: `gcloud app deploy`

 ### Disclaimer